poetapp/documentation/rdd/separate-file-uploads.md

 Update the node's poet-js dependency to allow the new version of signed verifiable `Work` and `Identity` claims.

-The endpoint `/works` should validate the signed verifiable claims.
+The endpoint `POST /works` should validate the signed verifiable claims.

-> Q: Should this validate only on POST or on retrieval as well?

 ----